Partners in risk

-Conversations about risk between funders and grantees are often difficult because few grant partners are on the same page about risk management, risk mitigation, and risk appetite.
+Conversations about risk between funders and grantees are often difficult because few grant partners are on the same page about risk management, mitigation, and appetite.
 According to Pam Foster of Co-Impact, the most important thing funders and grantees can do is establish trust, so that there is room for open and honest discussion about risk without concerns of a grant failing or funding being pulled.

 In our newest self-paced course for grantmakers, Risk and Reward: Safeguarding Impact in an Uncertain World, Candid Learning partnered with Open Road Alliance to discuss how funders should take on the issue of risk to maximize impact.
 The course provides funders with the concepts, tools, and insights needed to understand how risk can be aligned with values and decision-making, protect philanthropic investment from unexpected shocks, and build trust with grantees to ensure they can overcome roadblocks to impact.